 And unlike a regular all-purpose flour crust, you don’t have to worry about overworking it.

-After you process the butter into the flour mixture, we’re going to add an egg.
-Eggs are essential to the texture in both the crust and the filling of this recipe.
+Step 2: After you process the butter into the flour mixture, we’re going to add an egg.
+Eggs are essential to the texture of both the crust and the filling of this recipe.

-From there you want to press it out by hand into a regular 9″ pie plate.
+Step 4: From there, you want to press it out by hand into a regular 9″ pie plate.

-You can try to roll paleo pie crusts the traditional way, but I find it’s more work than it’s worth.
+You can try to roll paleo pie crusts traditionally, but I find it’s more work than it’s worth.
 They tend to crumble when you transfer them from the wax paper to the pie plate.
 So it’s easiest to just press it out by hand!

-- Canned pumpkin – You want to look for canned pumpkin not pumpkin pie filling.
-The difference between the 2 is pumpkin pie filling comes with spices and sweetener added.
-Canned pumpkin has just 1 ingredient – pumpkin.
+- Canned pumpkin – You want to look for canned pumpkin, not pumpkin pie filling.
+The difference between the 2 is pumpkin pie filling comes with spices and sweeteners added.
+Canned pumpkin has just 1 ingredient – pumpkin puree.
 (Also I don’t recommend using your own pumpkin purée made from scratch because you won’t know if there’s the right amount of moisture.
 And there’s no guarantee of success with all of the variables of homemade purée.)

 - Pumpkin Pie Spice – this is a blend of multiple different spices and I like using it here because it simplifies measuring out all the different spices.